HashDataFE/TPC-DS-Toolkit/tpcds_tools/QuickStartCloud.md

 ## Line 79: Generate multi-user test results to the database and print out logs.
 export RUN_MULTI_USER_REPORTS="true"

-## Line 91: Sets memory per statement for multi-user tests, for 5 streams with 16G of max_statement_mem, 3GB is set.
+## Line 91: This parameter only works for Cloudberry based products, did not work for Postgresql.
+Consult your database admin to understand good value for this.
-export STATEMENT_MEM_MULTI_USER="3GB"
+export STATEMENT_MEM_MULTI_USER="1GB"
 ```

 For repeating test runs, the following parameters can be adjusted to skip certain steps to save time.